ReMobidyc/ReMobidyc/README.md

 When a grasshopper is matured by age, it lays 5 eggs (cyan dots), and each egg hatches in 20 days.
 This example exhibits life stages of individuals.

+[A tutorial](Tutorials/Grasshoppers/Grasshoppers.md) to build this Grasshopper model is available.

 ## Background
 Re:Mobidyc is a variation of Mobidyc that inherits the design rationale of Mobidyc.